c-cpt/ava-guide-docs/src/content/docs/builder-stories/bitnote_safe_place.md

 ---
 title: BitNote Builds a Safe Place for Your Most Sensitive Data
 description: Builds a Safe Place for Your Most Sensitive Data
+hero:
+  title: BitNote A Comprehensive Guide for Web3 Developers
+  tagline: ""
 ---

 <head>